 However, you will find smaller and simpler wall hangings in the various souvenir shops and markets in every city in Vietnam.
 Expect to pay $12-15 USD for a simple 8×10 wall hanging.

-Conical hats (known as nón lá or leaf hats in Vietnam) aren’t just for tourists, you’ll actually see many Vietnamese people wearing them all over the country to keep the sun off their face and neck.
-Conical hats are very cheap to buy and good to wear for protection while you’re traveling within Vietnam.
+Conical hats (known as nón lá or leaf hats in Vietnam) aren’t just for tourists, you’ll actually see many Vietnamese people wearing them all over the country to keep the sun off their faces and neck.
+These conical hats are very cheap to buy and good to wear for protection while you’re traveling in Vietnam.
 But they aren’t exactly practical to take home with you as a souvenir.